Trading Concepts

 |---|---|

-| Not sure | Test both with a backtest and compare results |
+| Not sure | Test with a backtest and compare results |

 In practice, no one knows in advance what the market will do.
 That's why testing matters — you can see which strategy worked better on recent data.